Sex, lies, and video games: Inside Roblox’s war on porn

 Condo operators, too, are aware of such dangers.
 Fast Company spoke with several who described their efforts to keep suspicious people off their Discord servers—and, thus, out of their games.
 Two operators say they set up in-game filters that alert them whenever players mention an age under 13, solicit or offer to share nude photos, or mention Snapchat (thought to be a go-to means of sending illicit pictures, as Roblox does not support the sending of images or video).
 One condo owner said he invites suspicious users to voice chats, to see if he can discern their age by the timber of their voices.
 Fast Company’s analysis of the chat logs of 31 Discord condo servers corroborates the notion that server operators regularly police their games.
 Since February, those servers banned at least five users suspected of sharing or soliciting imagery from underage users.
 They kicked off at least another 13 users whom they suspected of being under 13.
 Four days into the job, K. said he had kicked two people off his server, one of whom had used the handle “pedo.”

 But not all condo operators are committed to safeguarding their users.
 Three essentially shrugged when asked what precautions they take (“I can’t tell if [players] lie about their age,” said one.
 “I just don’t care,” said another.
 “If horny little kids get catfished by pedophiles on condos then sorry this is becoming natural selection,” chatted another user in a condo server in April.)
-Y., a condo owner who claims to be 15 and operates a Discord server with more than 3,500 members, said he actually profits from predatory activity by soliciting sexualized photos from female users he meets on Discord games and packaging those photos for interested buyers.
+Y., a condo owner who claims to be 15 and operates a Discord server with more than 3,500 members, said he actually profits from predatory activity by soliciting sexualized photos from female users he meets on Discord and packaging those photos for interested buyers.
 (Fast Company reported Y.’s account of this activity to the National Center for Missing and Exploited Children.)

 Y., a condo owner who claims to be 15, said he actually profits from predatory activity by soliciting sexualized photos from female users he meets on Discord.